Az module support in Azure Automation

 There are many things to take into consideration when using the Az module in Azure Automation.
 Runbooks and modules can be used by higher-level solutions in your Automation Account.
 Editing runbooks or upgrading modules can potentially cause issues with your runbooks.
 You should test all runbooks and solutions carefully in a separate Automation Account before importing the new

 Az modules.
-Any modifications to modules can negatively affect higher-level solutions, such as Update Management and Start/Stop VMs during off hours.
+Any modifications to modules can negatively the Start/Stop solution.
 It's recommended to not alter modules and runbooks in Automation Accounts that contain any solutions.
 This behavior isn't specific to the Az modules.
 This behavior should be taken into consideration when introducing any changes to your Automation Account.